 9. Görlitz Graveyard

 Some of the film's key scenes were filmed at the graveyard of Görlitz.
 I didn't go there due to lack of time.
 However, on the map it looked like it is just a short walk away from the Untermarkt square.
-The only thing you have to do is head north instead of south.

 10. Polish twin city Zgorzelec